Table Of Contents

 Are There Age Restrictions on Annuity Purchases?

-Legally, you must be at least 18 years old to buy an annuity.
-However, annuity providers often set age minimums and/or maximums that customers must fall between to purchase an annuity.
+Legally, you must be at least 18 years old to buy an annuity but annuity providers often set age minimums and maximums that customers must fall between to purchase an annuity

 Some companies might not want to sell to customers younger than 50, according to Anthony Martin, founder and CEO of Choice Mutual Insurance Group.

 Most annuity providers also establish an upper age limit, typically ranging between 75 and 95.
-Most times, you can wait until you’re 95 years old before you must annuitize your contract.
-Plus, the IRS sets its own age restriction by fining those who withdraw from an annuity before turning 59 ½ with a 10% early withdrawal penalty.
+You typically can wait until you’re 95 years old before you must annuitize your contract.
+Plus, the IRS sets its own age restriction by levying a 10% penalty on people who withdraw from an annuity before age 59 ½.

 FAQs About the Best Age To Buy an Annuity

-In general, buying an annuity makes the most sense when you are in your 60s or 70s.
-This is when you are a few years out from retirement or are recently retired.
+Buying an annuity generally makes the most sense when you are in your 60s or 70s, as you have recently retired or are a few years away from doing so.
 However, the type of annuity you’re considering and your financial goals also factor into the decision.

-You might consider an annuity alternative if you are young with a relatively high risk tolerance, or if you already have a steady, guaranteed stream of income that covers your expected retirement expenses.
-This might include sufficient Social Security or pension benefits.
+You might consider an annuity alternative if you are young with a relatively high-risk tolerance or if you already have a steady, guaranteed stream of income that covers your expected retirement expenses, such as Social Security or pension benefits.